A Remedy: Acts of belonging in a fractured field of awareness1 Comment

-Inspired by the Aries Full Moon energy, considered the Harvest Moon when it’s closest to the Autumn Equinox, and Buddhist spiritual teacher, Tara Brach’s Dharma talks on belonging and our collectively bad habit of bad-othering.
+Inspired by the Pisces Full Moon energy, considered the Harvest Moon when it’s closest to the Autumn Equinox, and Buddhist spiritual teacher, Tara Brach’s Dharma talks on belonging and our collectively bad habit of bad-othering.

 Acts of belonging in a fractured world:

 - First, reflect on this simple question and this profound quote

 - Next, listen to this dharma talk by Mindfulness Meditation teacher, Tara Brach